I'm a performer, when will I get to perform?

 How are classes taught?

-You are taught through a mixture of seminars, tutorials, lectures, masterclasses, demonstrations and workshops.
-Our courses balance the acquisition and the application of skills.
-Your group tends to be smaller than in the US and the training you receive more intensive.
+You are taught through a mixture of seminars, tutorials, lectures, conversations and masterclasses, demonstrations and workshops.
+Our courses balance the acquisition and the application of skills, often taught in small groups.
 You will be assessed on the basis of written work and your performance work - both as an individual and as part of a group.

 Can I transfer credit?